DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/travis.md

 ## Step 3 - Configure Travis to use Xvfb

-Travis CI uses Ubuntu Server virtual machines, that do not have regular graphical environment like Unity, GNOME or KDE installed, So you have to setup and use [Xvfb](https://www.x.org/archive/X11R7.6/doc/man/man1/Xvfb.1.xhtml) to run browsers headlessly.
+Travis CI uses Ubuntu Server virtual machines that do not have regular graphical environment like Unity, GNOME or KDE installed, so you have to setup and use [Xvfb](https://www.x.org/archive/X11R7.6/doc/man/man1/Xvfb.1.xhtml) to run browsers headlessly.

 The following sections are required in your `.travis.yml` to start `Xvfb`: